MrAnalyticals/OfficeScripts/CheckersDraughts/ReadMe.md

 **Checkers**, also known as Draughts in some countries, can , now, be played within Excel Online.
 The code is less than 160 lines long.
 Copy the code into your own tenant and try it out.
-Those code builds the board for you!
+The code, also, builds your playing board for you!

 ![image](https://github.com/user-attachments/assets/3be85a2e-ba0b-41b7-af85-f5b42f0dbbb9)